diginsight/telemetry/README.md

 ## STEP 01 - Add a package reference to the package __Diginsight.Diagnostics.AspNetCore__ or __Diginsight.Diagnostics.Log4Net__
-In the first step you can just add a diginsight reference to your code:
+In the first step you can just add a diginsight reference to your code:<br>
 ![Alt text](<08.1 STEP1 - add reference.png>)

 ## STEP 02 - Configure logging within the Startup sequence.